 It’s like the old adage: if you love something, set it free.
 If it returns to you, it is yours.

-God could only control the world and prohibit the evil that arises when moral agents have the power to reject God by destroying the very moral agency itself of those beings.
-And then, they aren’t really free, and the universe would not be a place in which love might exist as a two-way street between God and His creation.
+God could only control the world and prohibit the evil that arises when moral agents have the power to reject God by destroying the very moral agency of those beings.
+But then, they would not be really free, and the universe would not be a place in which love might exist as a two-way street between God and His creation.

 God can’t intervene with His power without frustrating His purpose.
-God can’t eliminate evil without negating our freedom, and that would frustrate and hinder His purpose of creating a universe in which love might be established flowing reciprocally between God and His creation.
+God can’t eliminate evil without negating our freedom, and that would frustrate and hinder His purpose of creating a universe in which love might be established that flows reciprocally between God and His creation.

 The explanation so far has been an intellectual, philosophical and theological one.
 “Pat answers” don’t usually provide comfort, though, at the emotional level.
 Someone might be able to agree with an intellectual answer, but it still may not sit well at a personal level, especially when the experience of evil is personal.
 In the last piece in this very short summary of the problem of evil, I will get into a resolution of the problem of evil on a more emotional level in Part 4 to follow.